 - Recruitment - building a brand as an employer, being a company people want to work for because they know what you do and how you treat your employees.
 Social media can be a great tool for creating this brand awareness.

 - Learning and development – there is lots of good quality information out there along with the opportunity to be part of a community within your industry.
-Whether it’s YouTube videos or being part of discussions on Twitter.
+Whether it’s YouTube videos, TikTok or being part of discussions on LinkedIn.

 - Internal communications – internal social media is a great way to open communication within the business, flatten structures and encourage cross departmental sharing.

-An employee spending excessive time on private social media can be dealt with through the disciplinary process.
 An employee using social media excessively will be a symptom of another problem, most likely they are not achieving what they should be or don’t have enough work to do.
-Understanding the route of the problem will help you deal with it.
+Understanding the route of the problem is the key to dealing with it.
 This is not unique to social media, if it’s not social media there will be other ways to waste time and avoid working.